Obscuretone/obscuretone.github.io/posts/sportsball.md

 In contrast, the refactored approach utilized triggers to keep the `first_name_normalized` and `last_name_normalized` columns updated with normalized data, which were indexed for efficiency, while PHP was employed for preprocessing the input data.

-## The harder the battle, the sweeter the victory. – Les Brown
+## "The harder the battle, the sweeter the victory."
+## – Les Brown

 The plaintext storage of passwords was another glaring issue.
 Passwords were stored in plain text in the database, making them visible and easily accessible.
 This practice was initially adopted to allow the support manager to look up passwords if needed.
 The support manager was resistant to change, arguing that without access to plaintext passwords, he wouldn't be able to log into customer accounts when required.
 This insecure practice underscored a significant lack of understanding and concern for data security.